 Inside the Service Menu, locate the Resets Menu, select Semi-Full Reset to reset the printer.

-4) Install brand new HP original 934/935 cartridges to see if this overcomes the current detection issue.
+5) Install brand new HP original 934/935 cartridges to completely rule out the refilled cartridge/chip detection issue.

 If you have recently updated your printer’s software/firmware and continue to experience a cartridge lock-out, we recommend you return your cartridges to the retailer for smart chip evaluation.
 You will need to bring in ALL refilled cartridges to ensure each has a compatible chip version installed.